truecharts/public/.github/docs/development/setting-up.md

 - Click the big install button

 ### Pre-Commit
-- hit windows+r
-- enter "cmd"
+Run .tools/pre-commit-install.bat
+(Advanced users: This is for beginner users and will also execute "git config --unset-all core.hooksPath") OR
+In a terminal window:
-- In the new (black) windwos enter "pip install pre-commit"
+- Enter "pip install pre-commit"
+- CD to Project-Root
+- Enter "pre-commit install"